 What is allied health management?

 This career field involves managing specific departments, offices, buildings, or even entire healthcare systems.

 Why should I complete an allied health management program?

 A bachelor of science degree in allied health management prepares you to be a leader in the medical field.
 You have the opportunity to make important decisions that impact patients and employees under your management and leadership.
-You could work in a variety of environments, such as the director of a clinic, an outreach coordinator, and the head of a nursing home.
+You could work in a variety of environments.

 What does an allied health management person do?

 This professional oversees a department or a series of departments in a healthcare setting.
 For example, someone might oversee a public relations department, billing department, doctor’s office, or another aspect of allied health.
 You might start in lower management before working your way up.
 Individual results will vary.

 What type of degree does an allied health manager need?